 The WebM VP8 codec development started after Google bought On2, the VP8 codec maker for $106 million in 2009.

-Google had hoped to rival H264 with the VP8 codec, but then H264 had already become the industry standard.
+Google had hoped to rival H264 with the VP8 codec, but then H264 had established itself as the industry standard.

 Popular Browser Support